johnamii/174A-final-project/README.md

 # Starship: The Last Delivery

 ### What is Our Game?
-> as a Starship delivery bot, you must fight against all odds to deliver food to UCLA icon Gene Block
+As a Starship delivery bot, you must navigate around obstacles, collect power ups, and avoid hungry cats to deliver food to UCLA icon Gene Block.
+After passing three levels of difficulty, each with added obstacles/cats, you win!
-* navigate around obstacles, collect power ups, and avoid hungry cats
-* to win, pass all three levels of difficulty -- each with added obstacles and cats

 ### How to Play